-Nkanyezini Recycling Site
+• Nkanyezini Recycling Site

-The site forms under the EPWP Exit Project, where a group that was participating in a river cleaning campaign for the Duzi Marathon displayed interests.
-The municipality trained and capacitated them this led to the group registering a Cooperative and acquiring land from the Traditional Council which is used for further sorting and reselling.
+The site forms under the EPWP Exit Project, through working with Adopt-A-River and the local team which was participating in a river cleaning campaign for the Duzi Marathon displayed interests.
+The municipality trained and capacitated them this led to the group registering a Co-operative and acquiring land from the Traditional Council which is used for further sorting and reselling.

 The municipality assists with transportation, business development, private sector involvement and a monthly stipend for the participants.
 The project has been an overall success as it has managed to get sponsorship from the Oceans Alive organization, Tuff Bag and Adopt-A-River SA organisations.
-Approaching the end of the Exit-Project 2021/2022 period the municipality will continue to work closely with the project which will now not only sell recyclables to recyclers in Pietermaritzburg but have will be equipped and funded with a PET processing plant and will now sell directly to major recyclers and make plastic by products.
-The project will the first municipal recovery facility and has an opportunity to grow to be a buy back centre in the rural community.
+Approaching the end of the Exit-Project 2022/2023 period the municipality will continue to work closely with the project which will now not only sell recyclables to recyclers in Pietermaritzburg but have will be equipped and funded with a PET processing plant which will enable the group to sell directly to major recyclers that make plastic by products.
+The project will the first municipal recovery facility and has an opportunity to grow to be a buy back centre in the rural community of Nkanyezini (Ward 5).